jdarais/cobble/README.md

 # Cobble
 Cobble is a multi-project, multi-environment build automation tool

 Cobble allows you to define projects and tasks in your repository, which are contained in a single Cobble "workspace".
-Tasks can depend on assets and tasks from other projects in the workspace, allowing for the creation of a full-workspace task dependency graph, thus always ensuring that a task's dependencies are up-to-date before running.
+Tasks can depend on assets and tasks from other projects in the workspace, allowing for the creation of a full-workspace task dependency graph, thus always ensuring that a task's dependencies are up-to-date before it runs.

 Cobble is: